 Now you understand why to use a paywall, and we’ve reviewed features that are important.
 It’s time to discuss how you can gain access to a paywall for your business.
 There are two main methods, the first is an external video monetization platform, and the second is by using a streaming solution that offers an internal paywall.

 Each has its own advantages, so let’s examine them now.

 One way to access a high-end paywall is to contract with a third-party paywall provider such as Cleeng, InPlayer, or Piano.
 All of these services offer sophisticated and powerful paywalls with some unique features.

-The Cleeng system, for example, supports pre-registration for live events and DRM to prevent privacy.
+The Cleeng system, for example, supports pre-registration for live events and Digital Rights Management (DRM) for privacy.
 Additionally, Cleeng support selling PDF files or other downloads alongside your video content.
 Security is a major focus of InPlayer, which is PCI Security Council certified.
 InPlayer also supports a Facebook paywall option, as well as plugins for popular CMS platforms.
 And Piano’s paywall service is a sophisticated platform that supports billing, communications, and sales tax across multiple jurisdictions.

 - Double-check that the video monetization platform you choose is compatible with your online video platform.
 At Dacast, we are compatible with Cleeng and InPlayer (our paywall is based on InPlayer).